jingwenzhang1118/jingwenzhang1118/programing.md

 <link rel="stylesheet" href="/assets/css/res.css">

-Data science and programming skills paly essential roles in solving data-related tasks.
 I have used *Stata, Phthon, SQL and R* for data collection, data cleaning, data analysis and data visulization.

 The following C, Python and SQL codes I created are used to solve various problem sets that cover topics from basic to more advanced programming tasks, data architecture, artificial intelligence and machine learning algorithms.